mikf/gallery-dl/README.rst

 Manual installation via Python
 ------------------------------

-Get the code by downloading either the stable_ or develop_ archives and unpack them, or via `git clone`.
-Navigate into the respective directory and run the `setup.py` file.
+Get the code by downloading either the stable_ or dev_ archives and unpacking them, or via :code:`git clone`.
+Navigate into the respective directory and run the :code:`setup.py` file.

 .. code:: bash